Add Character and Curb Appeal to Your House with the Perfect Roof Design

 With all the factors to keep in mind when building a new house, choosing the roof presents its own challenges.
 In most cases, the architectural style of your dream home will dictate the roof style you will end up with.

-But in the end it’s your dream home and your voice, so you can modify any design you like with the roof of your choice.
+But in the end, it’s your dream home and your voice, so you can modify any design you like with the roof of your choice.
 So before you decide on those blueprints – and possible changes – here’s a short guide to help you get familiar with and identify the best roof design for your dream home.

 1. Consider Your Area/Location and Climate

 The primary purpose of a roof is to shelter the home from high winds, water, snow, and other severe weather elements, so think about your location and the climate in that area.
-Certain roof types are better at enduring heat and impact, while others are good in shedding rain and snow.
+Certain roof types are better at enduring heat and impact, while others are good at shedding rain and snow.

-A roof type that looks quite spectacular on paper may not work in sections of the country with heavy snowfall or in hurricane and typhoon belts.
+A roof type that looks quite spectacular on paper may not work in sections of the country with heavy snowfall or hurricane and typhoon belts.
 Therefore, your choice should meet the demands of your climate to ensure reliable and lengthy protection.

 A gable roof – with dormers – as in this 1-story, 2,156-sq.-ft.
 Farmhouse style home with 4 bedrooms and 3 baths – is suitable for locations that experience rain or snow.
 The roof's pitch allows water to shed quickly, therefore avoiding leaks and damage (Plan #123-1039).